 Welcome to our new Final Cut Pro release date, rumours and leaked images article.
 Here, we'll bring you everything we know about the next version of Apple's Final Cut Pro and the release date so you'll know exactly when the new version of Apple's Final Cut Pro will launch.
 We'll also fill you in on the expected features and specs for the new Apple software.
 Finally, we will show you any new Final Cut Pro images that surface online.
 So check back here regularly to find out about the latest new Final Cut Pro features.

 Final Cut Pro X 10.1 was released in December.
-You can read our latest review of FCP X 10.1 here.
+Read next: Final Cut Pro X 10.3 review

 New Final Cut Pro release date